wordpress-mobile/test-cases/test-cases/gutenberg/synced-patterns.md

 **Steps**

-- On a web browser, navigate to the [reusable blocks page](https://wordpress.com/types/wp_block).
+- On a web browser, navigate to the [patterns page](https://wordpress.com/types/wp_block).
 - Select the WP.com site for testing.
-- Create a reusable block (you can find more info about creating a reusable block in the <a href="#preparation">`Preparation` section</a>).
+- Create a pattern (you can find more info about creating a pattern in the <a href="#preparation">`Preparation` section</a>).
-- Edit the reusable block, add the same reusable block as part of the content and update it.
+- Edit the pattern, add the same pattern as part of the content and update it.
 - Observe that the block will show a warning box with text: `Block cannot be rendered inside itself.`.
 - Switch to mobile device for the last step.
-- Add the reusable block to a post/page.
+- Add the pattern to a post/page.

 **Expected Behavior**

-- Expect to see a warning box (same as it's shown in the web version) within the reusable block content instead of rendering multiple times the same block.
+- Expect to see a warning box (same as it's shown in the web version) within the block content instead of rendering multiple times the same block.

 <kbd><img src="../resources/rb-recursive-block-rendering.png" width="320"></kbd>